-Excluding volatile costs for food and energy, core prices are expected to have also increased just 0.1 percent in January.
+Excluding volatile costs for food and energy, core prices are expected to have risen just 0.1 percent in March.

-In short, there are few signs of rising inflation.
+Overall, there are few signs of rising inflation.
 It has been held back by sluggish growth and a tough job market, which makes it harder for retailers and other businesses to raise prices.
+In February, prices over the prior 12 months increased just 1.1 percent.

 Consumer prices rose just 1.5 percent in 2013, down from 1.8 percent in 2012.
 Both figures are below the Federal Reserve's 2 percent target.

-While most Americans prefer lower prices, economists warn that super-low inflation may slow economic growth.
-It encourages consumers to postpone purchases and can also make inflation-adjusted interest rates higher, potentially discouraging borrowing.
+Shoppers may prefer lower prices, but super-low inflation could stall economic growth.
+Lower prices encourage consumers to delay purchases and they can also make inflation-adjusted interest rates higher, potentially discouraging borrowing.

 The Fed is now trying to unwind some of that stimulus.
-It cut its monthly bond purchases to $65 billion this month, from $75 billion in January and $85 billion last year.
-The bond purchases are aimed at lowering long-term interest rates to encourage more borrowing and spending.
+It plans to purchase $55 billion in bonds this month, down from $85 billion in March of last year.
+The bond purchases are intended to lower long-term interest rates, which can spur borrowing and spending.

 - Budget, Tax & Economy